 The Austere vs. Mad Scientist approach.
 Russian pianist Sergei Rachmaninoff tended to be very straightforward and austere in recordings of his own works, but became a “mad scientist” when recording the music of other composers.
 In this recording of Chopin’s Waltz in C# minor Op.
 64 No. 2, he gives each section a very different character.
 We listened for his phrasing over the bar lines, his careful balancing of chords, and the thumb counterline when the second theme returns, “…kind of a neat effect.”

-Rubenstein plays a Jed favorite.
+Rubinstein plays a Jed favorite.
 Now on to three recordings of Chopin’s B Major Mazurka Op.
-41 by Arthur Rubenstein.
+41 by Arthur Rubinstein.
 These recordings, from the 1930’s, 50’s and 60’s, give us some insight into his evolution as a pianist.
 He had a very long career, recording first in 1928 at the age of 41, continuing until he was almost 90.
 The contrasts in the three recordings were fascinating.
-Rubenstein’s evolution as a player over the course of four decades was quite evident, and we were captivated to hear him change over time.
+Rubinstein’s evolution as a player over the course of four decades was quite evident, and we were captivated to hear him change over time.

 We’ve heard the best, now, perhaps the worst!
 At the behest of an audience member a few years ago, Jed chose Mark Hamburg’s 1931 recording of the Chopin’s A flat Waltz Op.
 42 as one of the worse of the 78s.
 He described Hamburg as ‘kind of the Ed Ward of the piano.’
 In conclusion, “Needless to say, this recording has never been reissued.”